griffithlab/civic-docs/docs/getting_started.rst

      **4. Comment on CIViC Content**

-     Throughout the website are "Talk" pages where users can comment on the current contents of CIViC (specific Evidence, Variants or Genes) or on Suggested Changes.
+     Throughout the website are "Talk" pages where users can comment on the current contents of CIViC (specific Evidence, Variants, or Genes) or on Suggested Changes.
 Curators are encouraged to be verbose in their comments on existing content.
-Critism, clarification, qualification, and questions are all appropriate.
+Criticism, clarification, qualification, and questions are all appropriate.
      Comments from the authors of work being summarized or others with particular expertise in the area are especially desirable.
 When